charlesmilkjug/CodenameMoment/README.md

 ### Mods created with alpha versions of Codename may not be compatible with the release version
 Known issues in the alpha:
 - Some options are missing
-- Week 6 still have no dialogue
+- Week 6 still has no dialogue
-- Week 7 have no running tankman
+- Week 7 does not have any running tankman

 Build instructions are below.
 Press TAB on the main menu to switch mods.